 - 18 Fishing In and Around Las Vegas

 What You Need to Know Before Fishing In Nevada

 First, you are going to need to plan your trip ahead of time.
 There are a lot of tourist activities that take place on some of the lakes and it can get crowded with people doing all sorts of different things.
 You can, of course, find boat tours on the more popular bodies of water, but if you like a bit more adventure, you can find some pretty good remote spots as well.

-water for drinking, as you have no idea what’s in the water, always filter your water before drinking it.
+Safety first, you never want to trust the lake water for drinking, as you have no idea what’s in the water, always filter your water before drinking it.
 I would never drink any lake water myself, but a few years ago, I went on a fishing trip with a buddy who thought it was perfectly fine to drink lake water.
 Within a couple of hours, he was sick as a dog!

 The Sawyer SP128 Mini Outdoor Water Filter on Amazon will do the trick and for not much money.